As Seahawks head into free agency, quarterback is the biggest question mark

 The Seahawks were prominently mentioned as a candidate to trade for Watson on Friday after it was revealed he would not be indicted on sexual assault and harassment charges.

-But as the weekend progressed, the Seahawks appeared to be more on the periphery with other teams considered more likely landing spots, notably the Panthers (thought all along a favorite to get Watson, who played at nearby Clemson) the Saints and Buccaneers, with the Browns and Vikings also thought interested.
+But as the weekend progressed, the Seahawks appeared to be more on the periphery with other teams considered more likely landing spots, notably the Panthers (thought all along a favorite to get Watson, who played at nearby Clemson), the Saints and Buccaneers, with the Browns and Vikings also thought to be interested.

-The NFL Network reported Sunday the Saints and Panthers have each made offers for Watson, with the Texans said to want a package that would include three first-round picks in return.
+The NFL Network reported Sunday that the Saints and Panthers have each made offers for Watson, with the Texans said to want a package that would include three first-round picks in return.

 A report from the Pro Football Network said the Texans are expected to soon give permission to Watson talk with interested teams “about his fit and their vision for him.’’